 Our owned original programming is primarily produced by independent production companies, with the remainder produced by us.
 Owned original programming costs, including estimated participation and residual costs, qualifying for capitalization as program rights are amortized to technical and operating expense over their estimated useful lives, commencing upon the first airing, based on attributable revenue for airings to date as a percentage of total projected attributable revenue.
 Projected program usage is based on the historical performance of similar content.
 Estimated attributable revenue can change based upon programming market acceptance, levels of affiliation fee revenue and advertising revenue, and program usage.

+Accordingly, we

-Accordingly, we periodically review revenue estimates and planned usage and revise our assumptions if necessary, which could impact the timing of amortization expense or result in an impairment charge.
+periodically review revenue estimates and planned usage and revise our assumptions if necessary, which could impact the timing of amortization expense or result in an impairment charge.

 We periodically review the programming usefulness of our licensed and owned original program rights based on a series of factors, including ratings, type and quality of program material, standards and practices, and fitness for exhibition.
 If it is determined that film or other program rights have no future programming usefulness, a write-off of the unamortized cost is recorded in technical and operating expense.
-Other than those recorded in connection with VOOM HD's restructuring activities (see Note 4 in the accompanying annual consolidated financial statements), impairment charges of \$1,122 and \$7,778 were recorded for the years ended December 31, 2010 and 2009, respectively, and \$274 for the three months ended March 31, 2011.
-There were no impairment charges recorded for the year ended December 31, 2008 and for the three months ended March 31, 2010.
+Other than those recorded in connection with VOOM HD's restructuring activities (see Note 4 in the accompanying consolidated financial statements), impairment charges of \$1,122 and \$7,778 were recorded for the years ended December 31, 2010 and 2009, respectively.
+There were no impairment charges recorded for the year ended December 31, 2008.